ci-reporter/ci_reporter/README.txt

 == Advanced Usage

+If you don't have control over the Rakefile or don't want to modify it, CI::Reporter has a substitute rake file that you can specify on the command-line.
+It assumes that the main project rake file is called +Rakefile+ and lives in the current directory.
+Run like so:

+    rake -f GEM_PATH/stub.rake ci:setup:testunit test
+    rake -f GEM_PATH/stub.rake ci:setup:rspec spec

 If for some reason you can't use the above technique to inject CI::Reporter (e.g., you're not using Rake), you'll have to do one of these:

 1. If you're using <code>Test::Unit</code>, ensure the <code>ci/reporter/rake/test_unit_loader.rb</code> file is loaded or required at some point before the tests are run.